muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/ICS_474_project_202044820_20204360_202045040/README.md

 ## Conclusion

-This project provides a detailed analysis of soccer data, including predictions, feature importance, and machine learning evaluations.
-By implementing data preprocessing, EDA, and model training, this project offers a comprehensive workflow for soccer analytics.
+This project delivers a comprehensive analysis of credit card transactions with actionable insights into fraud detection and customer segmentation.
+The workflow integrates robust data handling, EDA, and machine learning modeling, showcasing practical applications in financial analytics.

 ---